Theta operators and a generic entailment for $GSp_4$: Construction of the theta operators on the open strata

-We now prove some properties about the theta operators $\Theta_i$ that can be checked on an open dense subset, and hence they will automatically extend to the operators on $\flag$.
+We now prove some properties about the theta operators $\Theta_i$ that can be checked on an open dense subset, so that they will automatically extend to the operators on $\flag$.
 We use the convention $\Theta_4=\theta_4$.

 \begin{prop} Let $i=1,2,3,4$, $\lambda, \mu \in X^{*}(T)$. \begin{enumerate} \item $\Theta_i(fg)=f \Theta_i(g)+ \Theta_i(f)g$ for $f, g$ local sections of $\LL(\lambda)$ and $\LL(\mu)$. \item $\Theta_i(H_j)=0$ for $j=1,2$. \end{enumerate} \end{prop} \begin{proof} The first one is automatic from the construction of $\Theta_i$.
 We check the second over $U_{1,\Ig}$, let $\{e_1,e_2\}$ be a canonical basis of $\omega_\Ig$.
 In this basis